mpanko/denisasvach/content/projects/collecting-addictions.md

       the corruption of scientific integrity.
 Together, they offer distinct yet complementary artistic languages, unified by the theme of “collecting as a dependency”.

-      The exhibition was presented at GAVU gallery in Prague, Czech Republic in 2013.
   - type: image
     span: false
     vertical: false